Who is this guide for?

 - The type of destination system you need to move the data to.

 Let’s look a closer look at one managed CDC service: Estuary Flow.

 Estuary’s DataOps platform, Flow, includes a connector for MySQL CDC.

 So, what exactly does that mean?

-When you use our MySQL source connector, Flow acts as a log-driven, real-time CDC pipeline.
+When you use the MySQL source connector, Flow acts as a log-driven, real-time CDC pipeline.

-This connector leverages the binlog, as discussed above, to capture change events to your Flow data collection.
-Cloud-storage-backed collection data is streamed through the Flow runtime, which is built on the Gazette, an open-source streaming broker that was also built by Estuary’s engineering team.
+After running some basic configuration on your database, as outlined above, the MySQL connector and Flow take over the last two steps.
+They integrate with the binlog to capture change events to your Flow data collection.
+Cloud-storage-backed collection data is streamed through the Flow runtime, which is built on Gazette, an open-source streaming broker that was also built by Estuary’s engineering team.

 Your data collections captured from MySQL are automatically backed up to a data lake in cloud storage.
 From there, they can be streamed to one or more target systems using any available materialization — or destination — connector.
 This happens with millisecond latency.